 Cryptocurrency for Diversification?

-Some individuals make a case for cryptocurrencies providing possible diversification benefits to the portfolio.
+Some individuals make a case for cryptocurrencies providing the possible diversification benefits to the portfolio.
 After all, you have an asset that is quite different from equities and bonds.

-At SYM Financial, we have explored possible diversification benefits of crypto and have not found a compelling case.
+At SYM Financial, we have explored the possible diversification benefits of crypto and have not found a compelling case.
 Even when isolating the diversification potential in a vacuum, there is not a clear case for cryptocurrency.
 Bitcoin has had some correlation to stocks, but it has not shown to be stable over the short term (sometimes the correlation is positive, sometimes it’s negative).
 Importantly, crypto had some meaningful declines when diversification would have been most welcome, specifically during stock market declines.

 For example, in the two most recent sizable stock market declines: